 A popular topic among separating and retiring military members is whether or not it is better to take terminal leave or sell it.
 I have heard a lot of heated debates about which is better, and I have even heard people raise their voices about this topic.

 Most people feel selling back their hard-earned leave is a black or white issue, but it’s not.
 It is a very important and emotional financial issue to consider.
 Separating or retiring can be a stressful time, so it is well worth your time to plan ahead!
 I hope this information helps make a few people’s decisions easier.

 The Argument for Taking Terminal Leave:

 Most of the people that argue in favor of taking terminal leave stress that you get the full benefits while you are on terminal leave (BAH, BAS, incentive pay, health care, etc.).
 Their main argument is that you are shorting yourself by not getting the full monetary benefits when you sell leave.

-Another popular argument for taking terminal leave is that this is time off you have earned and have not taken because operations tempos were too high, you didn’t have time to take leave, or you chose to save your leave.
+Another popular argument for taking terminal leave is that this is time off you have earned.
+And most people with a lot of terminal leave have not taken it because operations tempos were too high, they didn’t have time to take leave, or they chose to save their leave.